 The law unfortunately does not automatically award families after the preventable or negligence-related death of a loved one.
 Instead, a plaintiff must prove a wrongful death claim to receive punitive damages for the loss of a loved one’s life in Alabama.
-Proving a claim can be difficult without help from an attorney.
+Proving a claim can be difficult without help from an experienced Birmingham wrongful death attorney.
 Three general elements of proof must be present for a plaintiff to win a wrongful death claim in Alabama:

 - Evidence of duty of care.
 The plaintiff must show that the defendant owed the deceased person a duty of care at the time of the fatality.
 A physician, for example, has a duty to treat patients with reasonable skill and care.